Summary

 Rewards and benefits of being a foster carer

-Aside from the personal rewards that are inherent to caring for a child or young person, there are some very specific rewards that come from providing a healing environment and building a trusting relationship with a child or young person recovering from trauma and separation.
+Aside from the personal rewards that are inherent to caring for a child or young person, there are some very specific rewards that come from providing a healing environment and building a trusting relationship with a child or young person recovering from trauma.

 As a foster carer, you will become one of the most significant people in the young person’s life and be making a difference every day.
 Your decision-making and the way you parent will have an impact on that child’s future – which is both daunting, and immensely rewarding.